Symbolism in Jewelry

 • Female Profile or Figure of a Woman

-• Athena – Depicted Helmeted, often with an Owl, symbol of Athens
+• Athena - Depicted Helmeted, Often with an Owl, a Symbol of Athens

 • Olive Tree